-(1) R{BJC} is the thermal resistance from junction to thermal pad.
-It is required to limit the power dissipation within the package to 500 mW in all cases, including temperatures below 25°C.
+(1) R{0JP} is the internal thermal resistance from junction to the thermal pad.
+It is required to limit the power dissipation within the device to 500 mW in all cases, including temperatures below 25°C. The TLV320AlC3106IRGZ must be soldered down to the copper (ground plane) under the device to meet the thermal requirements.